5 Alumni Engagement Trends You Need To Watch Out For in 2022

 With recent reports indicating 21 million Americans unemployed as a consequence of the pandemic, career networks will continue to be crucial in strategically engaging alumni in 2021.
 An increasing number of institutions will invest more in building online career networks and job and internship boards to support students and alumni.

-With the amount of changes that alumni relations has gone through in the past few months, newer trends are expected to emerge soon.
+With the amount of changes that alumni relations has gone through in the past few months, we've already witnessed some amazing new trends emerge in the last few months.